How to open bank account in Portugal as a non-resident

 It’s also handy to note that the Millennium BCP website is in both Portuguese and English, which should make it easier for UK expats to find the info they need.

-Other banks worth mentioning
+Other banks and alternatives worth looking into

 When you open a bank account anywhere in the world, be sure to read the terms and conditions carefully.
 This is especially important if you're opening an account in a new place, where banking fees and charges could be quite different from what you’re used to.